andyburu/BioMIDI/README.md

 This a project that sends data from various biometrical sensors as MIDI commands.
 The goal is to build a soundscape based on the human body.

 ## TODO
-1. Add note sender to the motion tracker that corresponds to stillness
-2. Create a sound for stillness
-3. Add support for two physical vibration microphones
-4. Add more scales to Scalezor
+1. Add more scales to Scalezor
-5. Experiment with picking notes from cool note progressions
-6. Add somekind of semi random effect changes, so keep the interest for longer periods of time
-7. Make proper python naming of files, classes and packages
+2. Make proper python naming of files, classes and packages
+3. Add a dramatic curve module, that can modulate MIDI signals over time.

 ## DONE
 1. Let the motion dector take a MIDI input singal from the heart beat to synchronize